GateNLP/MigrationNarrate/README.md

 Contains the identifiers and human annotations for the **1,115 annotated YouTube videos**.

-### `data/unlabelled_data.tsv`

-Contains the identifiers of the **4,425 migration-related videos** retained by the automatic filtering pipeline but not selected for human annotation.

-### `taxonomy/migration_narratives_taxonomy.tsv`

-Contains the hierarchical migration narrative taxonomy used for annotation, including the **12 super-narratives and 53 narrative labels** and their definitions.

-Contains the identifiers and human annotations for the **1,115 annotated YouTube videos**.

-The released dataset does **not** contain video files, audio, or transcripts.

-Recommended fields include:

 | Field             | Description                            |
 | ----------------- | -------------------------------------- |
 | `videoId`         | YouTube video identifier               |